 - Enhance their ability to work in diverse and multicultural environments.

 For more information, please read the Program Overview for 2016-2017 U.S. Grantees.

 - Integrate international best practices in education in the U.S. classroom, school and community;

-- Integrate capstone project findings into the U.S. classroom or school;
+- Integrate inquiry project findings into the U.S. classroom or school;

 - Expand global and intercultural awareness of students and colleagues by sharing their Fulbright experience and infusing their experience into classroom content or curriculum;